-This page will provide you with information on EMF policies for the electricity industry as well as other documents which will explain more about the possible effects of EMF on health and ways that EMF may be managed.
+This page will provide you with information on EMF for the electricity industry as well as other documents which will explain more about the possible effects of EMF on health and ways that EMF may be managed.
 It will also provide you with some links to other websites with information on EMF issues.

-Are there standards for exposure to EMFs in Australia?
+Standards for exposure to EMFs in Australia

 - International Commission on Non-Ionizing Radiation Protection (ICNIRP) 2010